You’ve bought your first acoustic or electronic drum kit. What’s next?

 The legend here refers to the instruction at the beginning of each piece which shows us where each drum lies on the staff.
 The staff is the name for the set of five lines which is typically used in written music.
 When it comes to drums and percussion there are no hard and fast rules for instrument positioning.
 This legend below gives a good example of how most drum parts are notated:

 Pay particular attention to the large black dots.
 These dots are called noteheads.
 Quite often they are attached to a ‘stem’, but not always.
 The stem in this case protrudes upwards above the staff or below the staff, depending on the position of the notehead.
-As you can see the notehead is positioned on, above or below each line to indicate different drums and cymbals.
+As you can see the notehead is positioned on, above or below each line to indicate different drums and cymbals in drum sheet music.
 It is typical to use an “X” when dealing with cymbals as this makes it easier to distinguish when reading complex parts.
 Likewise, certain percussion instruments can use alternate symbols for convenience.

-The above image shows a very common time signature.
+The above image shows a very common time signature in drum sheet music.
 The time signature in this case is “4/4”.
 That is pronounced “four, four”.
 You simply say the top number followed by the bottom number.
 “Four, four” means there are four quarter notes to each bar.
 The bar is the name for the section of staff which is sectioned off with a vertical line.
 As you can see in the image above, there are two bars.

 The first bar contains four quarter notes.
 Quarter notes are sometimes called crotchets.
 Below is a list of note length types and their alternate names: